Cray-HPE/docs-csm/operations/image_management/Build_an_Image_Using_IMS_REST_Service.md

     2019-05-17 09:53:47,458 - INFO    - __main__ - 200 response getting http://api-gw-service-nmn.local/repositories/cray-sle15/repodata/repomd.xml
     ```

-    The `build-ca-rpm` container creates an RPM with the private root-CA certificate for the system.
-This RPM is installed automatically by Kiwi-NG to ensure that Kiwi can securely talk to the Nexus repositories when building the image root.
+    The `build-ca-rpm` container creates an RPM with the private root CA certificate for the system.
+This RPM is installed automatically by Kiwi-NG to ensure that Kiwi can
+    securely talk to the Nexus repositories when building the image root.

     ```bash
     ncn# kubectl -n ims logs -f $POD -c build-ca-rpm